baozgen/hello-world/README.md

 # Welcome to ENTR-451

-This is my awesome week 1 code ----
+This is my week 1 code ----